getsops/sops/README.rst

 Saving Output to a File
 ~~~~~~~~~~~~~~~~~~~~~~~
-By default ``sops`` just dumps all the output to the standard output.
+By default SOPS just dumps all the output to the standard output.
 We can use the
 ``--output`` flag followed by a filename to save the output to the file specified.
 Beware using both ``--in-place`` and ``--output`` flags will result in an error.

 Passing Secrets to Other Processes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In addition to writing secrets to standard output and to files on disk, ``sops`` has two commands for passing decrypted secrets to a new process: ``exec-env`` and ``exec-file``.
+In addition to writing secrets to standard output and to files on disk, SOPS has two commands for passing decrypted secrets to a new process: ``exec-env`` and ``exec-file``.
 These commands will place all output into the environment of a child process and into a temporary file, respectively.
 For example, if a